 No preapproved transactions

-They only let you spend the money you have already paid onto the account's balance.
+With prepaid cards, you can only spend the money you’ve got in your account.
 Anything you spend and the fees you are charged are taken from this balance.

-They do not offer an overdraft or any way of getting into debt.
-Most prepaid current accounts will accept you unless you have been convicted of fraud, and they do not need to run a credit check first.
+They don’t offer an overdraft or any way of getting into debt, and as such, providers don’t run a credit check first.

 Bank transfers, also known as BACS, which is how most employers pay your wages.